Sanyo Shokai: History

 In 1988, Sanyo Fashion House Co.
-Ltd. Italy opened in Milano.
+Ltd. Italy opened in Milan.

-In 1990, Sanyo Fashion House works with costume designer Carol Cohen to transform the classic trench coat into a fashion raincoat.
+In 1990, Sanyo Fashion House worked with costume designer Carol Cohen to transform the classic trench coat into a fashion raincoat.

 In 1999, Sanyo Sewing America closed.

 In 2001, Sanyo held a promotional agreement with Palm to redesign Sanyo coats for the business traveler, featuring antimagnetic shields to prevent shock from static electricity and protection from radio waves.

 In 2007, Sanyo Shokai New York, Inc. went online for the first time at with the launch of the Fall 2007 collection.

-In the subsequent years, Sanyo designed RainWool—a series of wool overcoats that have the same impermeability to rain that their micro polyester raincoats offer.
+In the subsequent years, Sanyo designed RainWool, a series of wool overcoats that have the same impermeability to rain that their micro polyester raincoats offer.

-In 2005 Sanyo Shokai stopped carrying its line of women's outerwear and has since specialized solely in men's outerwear.